jameshfisher/jameshfisher.com/_posts/2017-11-05-javascript-what-are-promises.md

 ---
-title: "What are promises in JavaScript?"
+title: What are promises in JavaScript?
-tags: ["programming", "javascript"]
+tags:
+  - programming
+  - javascript
 ---

 A `Promise` in JavaScript is a object